Belgians urged to work from home as EU infections soar

 Germany reported 37,120 new coronavirus cases on Friday, breaking previous records since the start of the pandemic.

-The premier of Thuringia, Bodo Ramelow, said the last 2,500 or so free intensive-care beds in the country would soon be used up.
+The premier of Thuringia, Bodo Ramelow, said the last 2,500 or so free intensive-care beds in the country might soon be used up.

 "If we take too much time now, it will end in a lockdown like last year," Michael Kretschmer, the leader of Saxony region, told Deutschlandfunk radio.